 Artists won last month in its fight for better wages and working conditions, that radio writers are now starting to organize.
 The Radio Writers Guild, under the leadership of Irving Reiss (former director of the Columbia Workshop), Kenneth Thompson and Laurence Beilenson, has been negotiating with A.F.R.A. for joint action in the future.
-If the two unions affiliate, the radio writer may at last cease to be the stepchild of the broaddelity League, and tried unsuccessfully to break the strike.
+If the two unions affiliate, the radio writer may at last cease to be the stepchild of the broadcasting industry.

 FOOTNOTE: George M. Cohan, who lays sole claim to represent the spirit of Americanism on stage, screen and radio, flatly refuses to join the A.F.R.A.
-Back in 1919 when Actors Equity was staging its first great fight for recognition, Cohan organized a company union known as Actors Fi-
+Back in 1919 when Actors Equity was staging its first great fight for recognition, Cohan organized a company union known as Actors Fidelity League, and tried unsuccessfully to break the strike.

-On the other hand Kay Thompson, who is now heard on Columbia with her rhythm singers, carries four union cards, those of the American Federation of Radio Artists, the American Federation of Musicians, Screen Actors Guild and Actors
+On the other hand Kay Thompson, who is now heard on Columbia with her rhythm singers, carries four union cards, those of the American Federation of Radio Artists, the American Federation of Musicians, Screen Actors Guild and Actors Equity.